Blow By Blow: How Certain Conditions Affect Your Auto Insurance Shopping2 min. read

 Unfortunately for commercial vehicle owners, some insurance providers do not offer insurance for vehicles intended for public use.
 To know what insurance companies offer different insurance packages to commercial transport owners, you can visit eCompareMo.com or talk to one of our insurance specialists and we’ll assist you in every way we can.

-What insurance you will need: comprehensive or compulsory third-party liability only
+What insurance you will need: comprehensive or compulsory third-party liability?

-Apart from the compulsory third-party liability (CTPL) insurance that is mandated by the Land Transportation Authority, you can choose between two basic types of insurance: comprehensive and total-loss-only insurance.
+Apart from the compulsory third-party liability (CTPL) insurance that is mandated by the Land Transportation Office (LTO), you can choose opt for comprehensive car insurance.
 Aside from having different prices, they also have different types of coverage that set them apart.

 Comprehensive insurance policies, also known as all-risk, covers all damages and losses incurred to the policyholder and his vehicle.
 Whether it is a small dent or total destruction of the vehicle, the insurance company got it covered.
 While settling only for the CTPL may be cheaper,